opeik/tekken-handbook/Basics/Attacking-&-Defending.md

 {: .no_toc }
 # Attacking & Defending

-{% include video.html url-small="AthleticFantasticIvorygull" url-large="AthleticFantasticIvorygull"
+{% include video.html url-small="AthleticFantasticIvorygull" url-large="EnchantingMajorFowl"
 class="float-right float-figure"
 description="All the attack types in Tekken; special mids have a green hit effect instead of yellow like regular mids" %}